cogtoolslab/improvised_numerals/analysis/README.md

-Directory to contain analysis notebooks/scripts for this project.
+This directory contains analyses of results from each experiment in this project.